Apricot-S/mjai-manue-go/test/original_vs_port/README.md

 NUM_GAMES=<NUMBER_OF_GAMES> docker compose up
 ```

+- `NUM_GAMES`
-Specify the number of games to run in `NUM_GAMES` (default is 1).
+  The number of games to run (default: `1`).
+- `LOG_DIR`
+  The directory to save logs (default: `test/original_vs_port/log_dir`).

 ## compare

 A Go program that checks for differences in decision-making between the original mjai-manue and the port.
-Reads specified logs in mjson format and compares their actions at each decision-making point.
-When differences are found, outputs a report showing the state and chosen action.
+Reads game logs and compares their actions at each decision-making point.
+When differences are found, outputs a report showing the game state and chosen action.

 ### Input